Bury, Curtis and Kennedy: Railways supplied

 Thirteen were supplied to the Great Northern Railway (six of them being sub-contracted to William Fairbairn & Sons), and they became the standard classes on the London and Birmingham Railway, the Eastern Counties Railway, the Midland Counties Railway, the Manchester, Bolton and Bury Canal Navigation and Railway Company, the Lancaster and Preston Railway and the North Union Railway.
-Several were exported to the USA, more than from any other British company except R. Stephenson & Co., and where Bury's "bar-frames" became standard.
+Several were exported to the US, more than from any other British company except R. Stephenson & Co., and where Bury's "bar-frames" became standard.
 The firm had a reputation for good workmanship, cheapness and reliability.